ethereumclassic/ethereumclassic.github.io/content/knowledge/metamask/index.md

 ![Step 6](./06.png)

-## 7. View Ethereum Classic in the Networks Dropdown Menu
+## Step 7: View Ethereum Classic in the Networks Dropdown Menu

 Once ETC is added, you will see in the networks dropdown menu that it is added to the list of networks.

 ![Step 7](./07.png)

-## 8. You May View Your Same Account but on ETC
+## Step 8: You May View Your Same Account but on ETC

 If you go to your account, you will notice that it is the same as your ETH account.
 In my case, it is the same `0x48c1...EfF3` account.